MicrosoftDocs/visualstudio-docs/docs/python/debugging-python-in-visual-studio.md

 - Visual Studio installed with support for Python workloads.
 For more information, see [Install Python support in Visual Studio](installing-python-support-in-visual-studio.md).

+- Python code to use with the debugger.

 ## Debug code with or without a project

+If you want to control your Python environment and arguments, first create a project for your code.
+You can create a project with the [From existing Python code](managing-python-projects-in-visual-studio.md#create-a-project-from-existing-files) project template.

-You don't need a project or solution file in Visual Studio to debug your Python code.
+However, you don't need a project or solution file in Visual Studio to debug your Python code.

 To debug code in a standalone Python file: